Black holes, fast scrambling and the breakdown of the equivalence principle: V. Discussion

 \section{V. Discussion}

-Black holes are conjectured to be fast scramblers; possibly even the fastest scramblers in the universe.\cite{hayden2007} The scrambling process itself is conceived of as a random unitary operation on the black hole interior Hilbert space.
-Across the black hole's entire lifetime during any time $O(M\log M)$, for a black hole of mass $M$, a random unitary operates on the black hole's interior Hilbert space.
-This time is called the scrambling time.
+Black holes are conjectured to be fast scramblers; possibly even the fastest scramblers in the universe.\cite{hayden2007} The scrambling process itself is conceived of as a random unitary operation on the black hole interior Hilbert space.\cite{page1993information,hayden2007} For a black hole of mass $M$, across its entire lifetime, during any time interval of duration $O(M\log M)$, a random unitary will operate on this subspace.
+This time interval is called the scrambling time.

 For simplicity, let us suppose the black hole interior is initially pure and let us ignore any evaporation process or new material being added to the black hole.
-The question arises as to whether the behavior of the quantum state of the black hole should be treated as an ensemble average over the random unitaries\cite{almheiri2013}, or as a single (though randomly selected) pure state.\cite{susskind2012} In the former case, the reduced state of a sufficiently small subsystem would appear to be the generic maximally mixed state corresponding to an infinite temperature.\cite{almheiri2013} In the latter case, it has been argued that a random pure state is still pure and therefore has zero associated temperature.\cite{susskind2012}
+The question arises as to whether the behavior of the quantum state of the black hole should be treated as an ensemble average over the random unitary operators\cite{almheiri2013}, or as a single (though randomly selected) pure state.\cite{susskind2012} In the former case, the reduced state of a sufficiently small subsystem would appear to be the generic maximally mixed state corresponding to an infinite temperature.\cite{almheiri2013} In the latter case, it has been argued that a random pure state is still pure and therefore has zero associated temperature.\cite{susskind2012}